HaaLeo/swarmlib/README.md

 ## Installation

-First you have to install the [pypi package](https://pypi.org/project/aco4tsp):
+You can install the package with `pip` from [pypi](https://pypi.org/project/aco4tsp):

 ```
-pip install aco4tsp
+pip3 install aco4tsp
 ```

 ## Usage